-If you miss the 60-day rollover deadline, you may still qualify for an exception either by obtaining a waiver or if the rollover relates to a special rule for loan offsets.
+If you miss the 60-day rollover deadline, you may still qualify for an exception by obtaining a waiver.

-- Obtaining a waiver: Generally, the 60-day rollover deadline cannot be extended.
+Obtaining a waiver: Generally, the 60-day rollover deadline cannot be extended.
 However, the IRS has the limited authority to waive the deadline under certain extraordinary circumstances, such as when external events prevented you from completing the rollover by the 60-day rollover deadline.
 There are three ways to obtain a waiver: (1) you qualify for an automatic waiver, (2) you self-certify that you met the requirements of a waiver, or (3) you request and receive a private letter ruling from the IRS.
-For more information, see IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs). - Special rule for loan offsets: If you have an outstanding loan from the plan, your plan benefit may be offset by the amount of the loan, typically when your employment ends.
-The loan offset amount is treated as a distribution to you at the time of the offset and is taxed (including for the 10 percent early withdrawal penalty tax, if applicable); however, you may roll over the amount of the loan offset to an IRA or employer plan within 60 days of the offset.
-Further, if a loan offset occurs due to your termination of employment (or due to the termination of the plan) then instead of 60 days, your deadline to roll over the loan offset is not until the due date of your federal individual income tax return (including extension) for the year in which the plan offsets the loan.
+For more information, see IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs).